srinathln7/system-design/bloom-filter/optimal/README.md

-Here's a properly formatted `README.md` file incorporating all the details you provided:

----

 # Optimal Bloom Filter

 A Bloom filter is a space-efficient probabilistic data structure designed to test whether an element is a member of a set.
 This implementation calculates the optimal parameters for the Bloom filter and uses bit manipulation techniques to efficiently manage memory and operations.